Susan Mowatt is an artist and lecturer with a particular interest in weaving.

 After graduating in 1989 with a degree in Drawing and Painting from ECA, she gained a PGCE from Moray House College of Education and completed an MFA in Tapestry from ECA in 1992.
 She worked in the Frankische Gobelin Manufactur in Bavaria and later in the Victorian Tapestry Workshop in Melbourne, Australia as an invited weaver on the Federation Tapestry.

 Susan exhibits work nationally and internationally, and has been the recipient of many prizes, notably the international Cordis Tapestry Prize(2016)and the Golden Fleece Award at Karpit, National Museum of Fine Arts, Budapest (2001).
 Susan has represented Great Britain in the Web of Europe project (2011) and at the 11th International Triennial of Tapestry in Lodz, Poland (2004).
-A collaboration with Tokyo based poet Paul Hullah resulted in 'homing', a book of poetry and drawing published by WordPower in 2011.
+A collaboration with Tokyo based poet Paul Hullah resulted in 'homing', a book of poetry and drawing published by WordPower.

 Other outputs include delivering papers at conferences at the Moholy-Nagy University of Art and Design, Budapest and the Australian National University, Canberra, and an article published in the Journal of Language and Culture, Meiji Gakuin University, Tokyo.